4Source/settings-profiles-obsidian-plugin/README.md

 Save only a part of the settings to the current profile.
 Lets you select the options you would like to save.
 ## Settings profiles: Save to profile partially
 Save only a part of the settings to a selected profile.
 Lets you select the options you would like to save.
+## Settings profiles: Save to profile
+Save the current settings to a selected profile.
+This will override the settings in the profile.
 ## Settings profiles: Reload current profile
 Load the settings of current profile from files.
 ## Settings profiles: Load from profile partially